ACHC — Acadia Healthcare Company, Inc.

 4. Bad News, Challenges, or Points of Concern

-• Specialty Facility Revenue Decline: Revenue from specialty facilities decreased by 6.5% due to challenges in Pennsylvania and closures of facilities in 2025.
+- Specialty Facility Revenue Decline: Revenue from specialty facilities decreased by 6.5%, impacted by closures and challenges in Pennsylvania.

-• Payer Denials and Bad Debt: Increased levels of bad debts and denials impacted financial expectations, with ongoing efforts to improve revenue cycle management.
+- Payer Denials and Bad Debt: Increased levels of bad debts and denials, which were worse than expected, affecting overall financial performance.

-• Start-Up Losses: Continued losses from start-up facilities, projected to peak in Q2 before improving in the back half of the year.
+- Start-Up Losses: Continued losses from start-up facilities, with expectations of $15 million in Q2, although improvements are anticipated in the back half of the year.

 5. Notable Q&A Insights

-• Operational Structure Changes: Streamlining management layers to improve decision-making and operational efficiency, with a focus on aligning support with facility needs.
+- Operational Restructuring: The leadership changes aim to streamline operations and improve decision-making efficiency, with a focus on aligning corporate support with facility needs.

-Overall, Acadia Healthcare reported a solid start to 2026, with strong revenue growth and operational improvements, although challenges remain in specialty facility performance and payer dynamics.
-The company is focused on executing its strategic initiatives to enhance care delivery and drive financial performance.
+Overall, Acadia Healthcare reported a solid start to 2026, with strong revenue growth and operational improvements, although challenges remain in specialty revenue and payer relationships.
+The company is focused on executing its strategic initiatives to enhance performance and address ongoing challenges.